 The biggest problem with this is that we handle

-Codata which is possibly infinite thus the buffer would need to be also be of infinite size (which is of course impossible and eventually the system runs out of memory).
+Codata which is possibly infinite thus the buffer would need to also be of infinite size (which is, of course, impossible and eventually the system runs out of memory).

 To combat this the